 "As we go full speed into the digital world, we will increase our two-way interactions with the consumer.
 We will strive to build ways to learn more quickly from consumers, and factor their input into our decision-making in almost real time."

-Case study Aeon's customer focus is built on a technology foundation Asia's largest retailer, Aeon Co.
-Ltd, is pursuing a digital-first strategy with the singular goal of enhancing the customer experience, according to Jerry Black, Aeon's Executive Officer and Deputy President of Aeon Retail in charge of digital.
+Aeon's customer focus is built on a technology foundation

+Asia's largest retailer, Aeon Co.
+Ltd, is pursuing a digitalfirst strategy with the singular goal of enhancing the customer experience, according to Jerry Black, Aeon's Executive Officer and Deputy President of Aeon Retail in charge of digital.
 One corporate priority is leveraging online technology to provide the right content to the right customer at the right time.
 "Our focus is on understanding what a customer is interested in so we can improve the recommendations and the timeliness of the offers to that individual," says Black.

-Aeon is also exploring the use of artificial intelligence for analyzing unstructured customer data from internal and external sources.
-"The advantage of artificial intelligence is the ability to use it to analyze unstructured data from social media and online trending topics," notes Black.
+Aeon is also exploring the use of artificial intelligence for analyzing unstructured customer data from internal and is the ability to use it to analyze unstructured data from social media and online trending topics," notes Black.

 In addition to tracking assortment optimization and brand loyalty, Aeon is monitoring customer behavior on websites and mobile devices to get a better understanding of customer interactions.
 "Ultimately, we are trying to integrate physical store shopping with online browsing behavior so we can provide a total customer experience," says Black.
 "Our goal is not just to use this information to understand what happened but also to understand why it happened.
-And the Holy Grail of artificial intelligence is to understand what's going to happen next."
-To integrate the customer's online and in-store experiences, Aeon is implementing "Aeon Style" as a new store experience which will also better engage interactions with customers and incorporate in-store experiential capabilities , where customers can learn about and engage with products and brands both digitally and physically.
-The company is also providing training and digital tools to store personnel that integrate the digital and physical worlds, and enable them to improve the customer's shopping experience.
+And the Holy Grail of artificial intelligence is to understand what's going to

+To integrate the customer's online and in-store experiences, Aeon is implementing "Aeon Style" as a new store experience where stores are transformed from showrooms to experiential centers.
+Customers can visit the centers to learn about and engage with products and brands both digitally and physically.
+The company is providing training and digital tools to store personnel that integrate the digital and physical world, and enable them to improve the customer's shopping experience.

 Black believes that there are three key areas where retailers should focus their use of technology:

-- integration of the digital business with physical stores to create a single merchandise planning process, - integration of the brand experience to create a consistent online and offline brand experience, - integration of order management, inventory fulfillment and transportation systems.
+- integration of the digital business with physical stores to create a single merchandise planning - integration of the brand experience to create a consistent online and offline brand experience - integration of order management, inventory fulfillment and transportation systems.